BMW 3 Series review - Reliability and safety

-BMW has a reputation for making solidly reliable cars, but its rankings in our 2019 Driver Power survey show that there’s definitely room for improvement.
-The 3 Series is too new to be individually ranked, but BMW itself finished in 25th position out of 30 manufacturers.
+BMW has a reputation for making solidly reliable cars, but its poor 27th placing (out of 30 manufacturers) in our 2020 Driver Power survey shows that there’s definitely room for improvement.

-The previous generation 3 Series finished 38th out of 75 cars, while the latest 5 Series (which shares much of its technology with the newest 3 Series) was ranked in 21st place, so this should bode well for the new car’s reliability.
+The 3 Series didn't feature in the customer satisfaction poll, although the latest 5 Series (which shares much of its technology with the newest 3 Series) was ranked in 40th place, so this should bode well for the new car’s reliability.
 Many of the 3 Series’ infotainment systems, as well as the car’s basic structure, engine and gearboxes, have fared well in the 5 Series, so we would hope the 3 Series can improve its overall ranking.

 Additional safety systems come under what BMW terms Active Guard Plus.
 This includes speed limit information, lane departure warning, a collision and pedestrian warning system with a city brake function, plus cruise control with braking function.
 For a more comprehensive suite of safety systems, buyers can add the Driving Assistant Professional package for around £1,250.
 This includes Active Cruise Control, steering and lane control assistant, lane keeping assistant with active side collision protection, priority warning and wrong-way warning systems and cross-traffic alert.

 Included as standard is BMW’s Connected+ service, which can alert the emergency services in the event of an accident.